 As far as what causes deafness in white cats, in some cases, cats actually have colors in their genetic makeup, but they also have a gene that causes a phenomenon, a mutation, called white masking.
 Blue Eyed White (BEW) Ragdolls have color that is masked by a white coat.
 This masking covers all other colors and prevents melanin from developing; however, a DNA test, a coat panel, will reveal the genotype of the cat’s true coat color.
 In addition to this, UC Davis has developed a test for the white spotting factor so breeders will be cognizant of whether or not their cats carry the Dominant White genes and white spotting factor that play a role in causing deafness in cats.

-My BEW Ragdoll female, Sugar, is a Solid Blue Eyed White (N/DW: 1 copy of the Dominant White mutation).
-This girl, this cat, is White, without the white spotting factor gene, masking SEAL COLORPOINT (Bb1Dd/cscs).
-Because she is one color “under” the white masking, she is not deaf and when bred to another colorpoint, the possibility of the presence of the white spotting factor, and deafness, is extremely minuscule.
+My last BEW Ragdoll female, Sugar, was a Solid Blue Eyed White (N/DW: 1 copy of the Dominant White mutation).
+That girl was White, without the white spotting factor gene, masking SEAL COLORPOINT (Bb1Dd/cscs).
+Because she was one color “under” the white masking, she was not deaf and when bred to another colorpoint, the possibility of the presence of the white spotting factor, and deafness, was extremely minuscule.
+She never produced any deaf offspring.
 BEW Ragdolls should always be bred to a colorpoint to ensure the white spotting factor is not present to cause the slightest chance of deafness.
 Responsible, knowledgeable, and humane breeders of the BEWs must be aware of this.
-I will only produce altered pets out of my BEW girl.
-All BEW kittens that leave my house, my cattery, will be spayed or neutered.
-No exceptions.
+I only produced altered pets out of my BEW girl to ensure they were not incorrectly bred by others.

 BEW Ragdolls are not actually white!
 They simply have a white spotting gene that covers their entire body.
 Their base color is not white, but the masking is so extensive that it makes the cat appear to have completely white fur.
 This condition really is actually a genetic mutation and can occur in cats that also have white spotting, or are dominantly (but not entirely) white.
 If the cat has even one hair that is a different color than white, it is not really a white cat, but possesses the white spotting gene.
 The single colored hair is actually the dominant color.